learning-at-home/hivemind/docs/user/dht.md

 ### Store/get operations

-Once the DHT is formed, all participants can `dht.store` key-value pairs to the DHT and `dht.get` them by key:
+Once the DHT is formed, all participants can `dht.store` key-value pairs in the DHT and `dht.get` them by key:

 ```python
 # first node: store a key-value for 600 seconds